Product

 1. Exact email match.
 Author's email matches a registrant email → paper is covered.
 Handles the easy 70–80% with no chair input.

-Author Registration Coverage report with stats and the papers-needing-registration list
+Author Registration Coverage report with the Find Potential Matches card on top — Algorithm Match selected, AI Match available — and the papers-needing-registration list below

 Under this system, the four cases above resolve as: